 The following figure shows the command output:

-bs=128k iodepth = 32: sequential read/write test, can reflect the throughput performance of the disk.
+bs = 128k iodepth = 32: Sequential read/write test, which can reflect the disk throughput.

 Run the following command to test the sequential read throughput bandwidth: